 I think that is the greatest compliment I could pay to Himalayan Village, Sonapani.

 Good to Know : Himalayan Village is approximately 80 kms away from Haldwani and 350 kms from Delhi.
 The drive is beautiful with winding mountain roads.
+Hence, I can highly recommend it is a weekend destination from Delhi.

 Activities : Adventurous activities like rock climbing, rappelling, simulated river crossing.
 Jungle walks and village walks are organised too.
+The creative stalwarts can write, paint, read & photograph here.

 Responsible tourism, environment and energy conservation.